veksh/ovfconf/README.md

 # ovfconf

-Tool for Linux guest VM customization based on vmware OVF environment (vApp properties).

-(documentation is work-in-progress, hope to finish it soon)
+This simple script allows to customize VMs deployed from OVF template or by cloning by manually assigning host configuration parameters and reconfigure software after address change.

 # Overview

 OVF Environment is a way to pass arbitrary data to guest VM while deploying it from OVF template, most useful are hostname and IP address (see [OVF specification][ovf-spec] and William Lam [introduction][lam-ovf-environment] for details).
-In form of "vApp properties" it could be used to pass data from vCenter to VM at startup.
+In form of "vApp properties" it could be used to pass data from vCenter to VM at startup, and both forms are used to customize application properties while deploying or cloning.
+This script is quick implementation of base OS customization without external dependences like XML parsers, easily integrated in golden VM templates of OVF images.

-This simple script allows to customize VMs deployed from OVF template or by cloning by manually assigning host configuration parameters and reconfigure software after address change.

 [ovf-spec]: http://dmtf.org/sites/default/files/standards/documents/DSP0243_1.1.1.pdf
 [lam-ovf-environment]: http://www.virtuallyghetto.com/2012/06/ovf-runtime-environment.html

-# Mode of operation and affected files
+# Mode of operation and configuration changes

-Script is itended to be run at system startup to re-configure freshly deployed image or clone.
+Script is intended to be run at system startup to re-configure freshly deployed image or clone (but could be run later manually or be used in test mode, see below).
 After getting data from OVF environment it checks for hostname and IP address change.
 If changed, new IP address and host name are set in
 - interface configuration file
 - hosts file
 - hostname config file